Q: Why do I have to pay for my deli food at the deli register, when sometimes the line can be very long?

 Q: What’s the difference between the different types of Vitamin D?

-Q: Where are the herbs and herbal tinctures?
+Q: Where are the bottled herbs and herbal tinctures?

-A: On Aisle 4 across from the body care.
+A: On Aisle 4 across from the shampoos/dental care/bulk wellness.

 Q: Who makes the Co-op brand supplements?

 A: Vitamer Laboratories is a family owned and operated nutritional company, celebrating 90 years of promoting natural health and wellness.

 Q: Do you carry molecularly distilled fish oil?